Filipe-Granha/final_project/README.md

 ### Acknowledgments

-All at CodeClan, instructors, staff and students alike, a big thank you for all your help, support and inspiration!
+All at CodeClan, instructors, staff and students alike, a big thank you for all your help, support and inspiration.